 In 1877, the world-famous composer came to Lofthus for the first time.
 Edvard Grieg had just lost both of his parents and his baby daughter.
 He was broken down and had to leave town.
 The famous composer received invitations from several places across Europe - but he chose Ullensvang in Hardanger.
 Several of his greatest works are inspired by the Hardanger nature, including Grieg's String Quartet in G Minor, Opus 27, The Mountain Thrall, Album for Male Voices, Opus 30 and sections of “Peer Gynt”.
 Edvard Grieg’s original composer's cabin still remains and can be found in Hotel Ullensvang's gardens.

 Hotel Ullensvang’s history dates back to 1846.
 Today, the hotel has an impressive range of facilities, including the wonderful Ullensvang Bath with swimming pools indoors and outdoors, tennis court and restaurant serving dishes based on wonderful local produce.
-Enjoy the facilities and historic surroundings and end the day with a 3-course local dinner (served between 19:00 – 21:00).
+Enjoy the facilities and historic surroundings and end the day with a dinner (served between 19:00 – 21:00).
 After a good night’s sleep, start your day with a refreshing morning swim in the swimming pool (or maybe in the fjord?) before breakfast.

 Before departure, we will take you on an audio-guided tour of the Lofthus village in Edvard Grieg's footsteps.
 Via the Voice of Norway app (which you download on your mobile), you get the pleasure of hearing 4th generation former hotel owner Edmund Harris Utne tell stories about Edvard Grieg's time in Hardanger.
 The tour takes 60 - 90 minutes.